liwinkler0/PHYS200_lab/Lab04/LAB04_B.md

     group nearby to make sure you understand the equation in EQ.
 1 before trying to code it in.
 -   Add air drag to the code.
-Make sure the code output seems reasonable.
+Make sure the code output seems reasonable by checking a limiting case.
 One way to do that is to change one or more of the parameters (like *C*) that go into the air drag and see whether the graphs of position and momentum change in the way you would expect.
 -   Determine the flight time of the rocket and make sure it is reasonable.
+-   Make the drag coefficient or area large enough that the rocket clearly reaches terminal velocity.
+Compare the terminal velocity from your code with the formula you came up with in the last part of the C level.
+-   Draw a design (it can be a simple sketch) for the rocket you will build.
+You will be given a tube and a nos cone; you mainly need to decide how many fins to put on the rocket and what shape to make them.
 -   Note that you will be comparing real rocket flight data to what the code predicts in the next lab!